Back to the Kitchen – Shrimp and Bacon Risotto

 - 2 cups chicken stock + more if needed

-- Heat a saucepan on medium heat.
-Chop bacon slices and add to pan, frying until crispy.
-Remove with a slotted spoon and drain on a paper towel, leaving bacon drippings in pan.
-Measure one cup of rice and add to pan, along with minced garlic.
-Stir to toast rice, about 2-3 minutes.
+- In a large skillet over medium heat, add chopped bacon and fry until crispy.
+Remove with a slotted spoon and drain on paper towels.
+Leave the bacon fat in the pan.
+Add rice to the pan with the garlic.
+Stir and toast the rice, approximately 2 to 3 minutes.

-- Stir in shrimp (I used raw shrimp and sauteed it in olive oil and garlic) and fold in bacon, reserving a few pieces for garnish.
+- Pour in wine and reduce heat to a simmer.
+Stirring frequently, allow rice to soak up the liquid.
+Add chicken stock, 1 cup at a time, allowing the rice to absorb it in between each addition.
+Test the rice for doneness in between each addition.
+When soft, stir in shrimp and bacon, (I used raw shrimp and sauteed it in olive oil and garlic) and fold in bacon, reserving a few pieces for garnish.
 Stir in parsley.
 Serve immediately.